IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 26–35, and so on.

-Depending on the size of the business, one might or might not try to reach out to all customers who have not opted out of communications.
-Regardless of the decision, the resulting sample size, which we denote by $$n$$, is likely to be substantially smaller than $$N$$, as the response rate is typically low.
+Depending on the size of the business, one might or might not try to reach out to all customers, except for those who have opted out of communications.
+Regardless of the decision, the resulting sample size, which is denoted by
-Therefore, there is a lot of uncertainty about the opinion of those who abstained or were not targeted.
+$$n$$, is likely to be substantially smaller than $$N$$, as the response rate is typically low.
+Therefore, there is uncertainty about the opinion of those who abstained or were not targeted.

-More importantly, a random sample is desired; however, certain subpopulations of customers might end up being significantly overrepresented due to participation bias, driving the score astray aspect.
-To formalize this aspect, let us first take the Cartesian product of the $$M$$ factors.
-This results in $$K = \prod_i m_i$$ distinct combinations of the factors’ levels, which we shall referred to as cells.
-Next, we count the number of detractors, neutrals, and promoters that have been observed in each cell:
+More importantly, a random sample is desired; however, certain subpopulations of customers might end up being significantly overrepresented due to participation bias, driving the score astray.
+In order to quantify this concern, let us take the Cartesian product of the $$M$$ factors.
+This results in $$K = \prod_i m_i$$ distinct combinations of the factors’ levels, which are referred to as cells in what follows.
+Next, for each cell, the number of detractors, neutrals, and promoters that have been observed are counted, which results in the following
+matrix:

 $$
 y = \left(